 Season: Best in late winter to early Spring but can climb year round if you can tolerate extreme heat

 The boulders in Joshua Tree sit like sculptures in an arid landscape, with perfect, inspiring lines; the type of pebbles that you look at and can’t help but feel the urge to stand on top of.
-The high friction of the porous granite will make you feel good about your slopper game, as you seem to stick to holds that aren’t really there.
+The high friction of the porous granite will make you feel good about your sloper game, as you seem to stick to holds that aren’t really there.
 There is a stark contrast between the micro crimps and slopers to the unique patina jugs, from low overhanging roof climbs to massive rounded highballs, and from boulders right in the parking lots to secluded 1 hour long approaches; there’s something here for everyone.
 There are well over a thousand boulder problems in Joshua Tree, most of which are considered in the moderate range of V0-V6.
-Although there are plenty of test-pieces in the harder grades, the bouldering at Joshua Tree is the ideal place for novice to intermediate boulderer.
+Although there are plenty of test-pieces in the harder grades, the bouldering at Joshua Tree is the ideal place for the novice to intermediate boulderer.

 - False Up 20 V0